cssfrankfurt/cssfrankfurt.de/docs/de/about/coc.md

 ## 6. Reporting Guidelines

-If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a community organizer as soon as possible or send an email to [EMAIL].
-Please write your report according to our guidelines:
+If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a community organizer as soon as possible or send an email to **report@cssfrankfurt.de**.
+Please write your report according to our [guidelines](/rg.md).

 Additionally, community organizers are available to help community members engage with local law enforcement or to otherwise help those experiencing unacceptable behavior feel safe.
 In the context of in-person events, organizers will also provide escorts as desired by the person experiencing distress.